steve71/RasPiBrew/RASPI-SETUP.md

 Start Putty on Windows and type login name and password.
 Program must be run as superuser:  Type `sudo bash`
 Start program by typing: `python raspibrew`
-Next, start the firefox browser on a computer on your network.
+Next, start the firefox browser on a computer on your local network.

 In order to run at boot add `python raspibrew` to `/etc/rc.local`